Find Affordable College Courses

 3 Yearly Graduations

 University of Central Florida comes in at #4 on our list of the most popular colleges offering doctor's degrees in hospitality.
+Roughly 71,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
-The hospitality program at University of Central Florida awarded 3 doctor's degrees during the 2020-2021 school year.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+During the most recent year for which we have data, 3 people received their doctor's degree in hospitality from UCF.
+Of these students, 75% were women and 25% were members of underrepresented racial-ethnic groups.

 #4